The Deposit Treadmill

 Parramatta$615,0001,845-7.5%$123,0005.1 yrs

 Houses tell the opposite story.
-With 12-month house growth of +6% to +14% across four of the five suburbs, the 20% deposit target rises faster than a $2,000/month saver can close it — so the model returns “Never”.
-The lone exception runs the other way: Parramatta houses are down ~10%, so the target is falling and the deposit is becoming moreachievable while the market corrects.
+With 12-month house growth of about +6% to +14% across four of the five suburbs, the 20% deposit target rises faster than a $2,000/month saver can close it, so the model returns “Never”.
+The exception is Parramatta, where house prices are down about 10% over the year.
+Because we do not project price falls forward, its target is held steady rather than rising, so unlike the growth suburbs the deposit is at least not running away (13.9 years at $2,000/month).

 SuburbMedianSales12-mo growth20% depositYears to save*